-About the Funds' Portfolio Managers
+About the Fund's Portfolio Managers

-Each Fund is managed by either an individual portfolio manager who is primarily responsible for the day-to-day management of a Fund, or a team of portfolio managers, who are jointly and primarily responsible for the day-to-day management of a Fund.
-The portfolio managers of the Funds generally have final authority over all aspects of their portions of a Fund's investment portfolio, including securities purchase and sale decisions, portfolio construction techniques and portfolio risk assessment.
-The following sets forth the roles of the primary portfolio managers of the specified Funds followed by biographical information for each portfolio manager.
-The Funds' SAI provides the following additional information about the: (i) portfolio managers' compensation; (ii) other accounts managed by the portfolio managers; and (iii) portfolio managers' ownership of shares of a Fund, if any.
+The Fund is managed by either an individual portfolio manager who is primarily responsible for the day-to-day management of a Fund, or a team of portfolio managers, who are jointly and primarily responsible for the day-to-day management of a Fund.
+The portfolio managers of the Fund generally have final authority over all aspects of their portions of a Fund's investment portfolio, including securities purchase and sale decisions, portfolio construction techniques and portfolio risk assessment.
+The following sets forth the roles of the primary portfolio managers of the Fund followed by biographical information for each portfolio manager.
+The Fund's SAI provides the following additional information about the: (i) portfolio managers' compensation; (ii) other accounts managed by the portfolio managers; and (iii) portfolio managers' ownership of shares of the Fund, if any.